 The results showed that 30 minutes after vaping, I had 0.5 ng of THC per ml of blood level, which is four times below the legal limit of 2 ng per ml of blood, even though I felt too high to drive.
 And that was my peak.
 By the time I took my final blood test, about two and a half hours after vaping, I was back down to .06 ng of THC per ml of blood.

 VICE recently reported on a Halifax woman who has multiple sclerosis and uses cannabis medically.
 She failed the oral fluid test, after being stopped in a roadblock, having smoked half a joint six hours earlier.
 But a drug recognition officer later determined she was not impaired.
-Regardless, her car was impounded and her driver’s licence was revoked for a week.
-If the same thing happens again, she will lose her licence for 15 days, and then 30 days in a subsequent case.
-In Quebec, a driver immediately loses their licence for 90 days if any THC is detected in their system.
+Regardless, her car was impounded and her driver’s license was revoked for a week.
+If the same thing happens again, she will lose her license for 15 days, and then 30 days in a subsequent case.
+In Quebec, a driver immediately loses their license for 90 days if any THC is detected in their system.

-Again, these results are based on my experience and my body—they aren’t applicable other people.
+Again, these results are based on my experience and my body—they aren’t applicable to other people.
 It’s totally possible that a medical cannabis patient—someone with a much higher tolerance—would have failed the blood tests even if they weren’t high, due to the amount of THC in their system.

 Ajiboro, who helped set up my personal mini-trial, said there are limited studies on the link between cannabis consumption and cognition and impairment on a pragmatic level.

 “Cannabis users need to know how the various products will affect them,” he said.
-That information becomes particularly important with the government’s strict new impairment laws.
+That information because particularly important with the government’s strict new impairment laws.
 The laws have kicked in before the public is familiar with factors like THC potency, strains, or edibles versus dried flower versus other types of weed.

-“We drastically need more community-based clinical trials that study the impact of different cannabis products, strains and consumption methods,” Ajiboro said.
+“We drastically need more community-based clinical trials that study the impact of different cannabis products, strains, and consumption methods,” Ajiboro said.
 “Ignorance is not bliss.”